66daysofdata/Resources/machine_learning/README.md

 Cateogories of Machine Learning algorithms include supervised, unsupervised, reinforcement and clustering learning.

-> The supervised learning algorithm can be divided into
+> Supervised learning algorithms can be divided into categories:
 > classification and regression.

 Some common algorithms are: